 - Group by list: These options determine how the report is broken into sections.
 Each section will start with a heading, and may have a footer as well.
 If you select a Group by option, one or more Then group by lists may appear to let you break sections into subsections. - Sort Direction: Determines whether grouping will go from lowest to highest (Ascending) or highest to lowest (Descending).
+Sort Direction options only appear if you pick an option where sort direction is relevant. - Sorting section: Options controlling how the contents of groups are sorted. - Sort by list: These options determine how records are sorted within each group.
+If you select a Sort by option, one or more Then sort by lists may appear to let you refine the sorting process.

+Sort Direction: Determines whether sorting will go from lowest to highest (Ascending) or highest to lowest (Descending).
 Sort Direction options only appear if you pick an option where sort direction is relevant.

-Sorting section: Options controlling how the contents of groups are sorted.
+Filtering section: Options controlling what employee information will be included in the report.

-- Sort by list: These options determine how records are sorted within each group.
-If you select a Sort by option, one or more Then sort by lists may appear to let you refine the sorting process. - Sort Direction: Determines whether sorting will go from lowest to highest (Ascending) or highest to lowest (Descending).
-Sort Direction options only appear if you pick an option where sort direction is relevant. - Filtering section: Options controlling what employee information will be included in the report. - Show deleted records: If this box is checkmarked, the report will include deleted records.
+Show deleted records: If this box is checkmarked, the report will include deleted records.
 Otherwise, deleted records are omitted from the report.

-- Suppress Costs: Omits any money information that might otherwise be displayed in the report. - Format Report in Columns: If this checkbox is checkmarked, the report will have information formatted in columns; this has the advantage of compressing a lot of information into a small amount of space, but may be difficult to read, especially if you ask for many pieces of information to be displayed.
-If the checkbox is blank, information will be laid out in a less rigid format. - Title: The title to be printed at the beginning of the report. - Font Size: The font size to be used for all standard characters in the print-out (i.e. anything that isn't a heading). - Main Font: The font that will be used for most of the characters in the report.
+Suppress Costs: Omits any money information that might otherwise be displayed in the report.

+Format Report in Columns: If this checkbox is checkmarked, the report will have information formatted in columns; this has the advantage of compressing a lot of information into a small amount of space, but may be difficult to read, especially if you ask for many pieces of information to be displayed.
+If the checkbox is blank, information will be laid out in a less rigid format.

+- Font Size: The font size to be used for all standard characters in the print-out (i.e. anything that isn't a heading). - Main Font: The font that will be used for most of the characters in the report.
 This should be a font that is supported by both your Windows system and your printer. - Fixed-width Font: The font that will be used for information that is printed with fixed-width characters (mostly unit specifications).
 This should be a font that is supported by both your Windows system and your printer. - Show checkboxes: A list of checkboxes that let you determine what information is displayed in the report.
 If a box is checkmarked, that type of information will be displayed; if a box is blank, that type of information will not be displayed. - Preview section: Displays a visual preview of the report.
 If you click the Preview button, you automatically go to this section.